 ARRL or other Internet servers that offer call sign lookups.

 The FCC Universal Licensing System (ULS) database lists all license information probably the fastest.
-[To use, click on , then General Search .
+On the FCC ULS License Search page click on License Search, then change the pull down to search by name.
 Then enter applicant's name -- Last name first, followed by a comma and then first name.
-Click on at the bottom of the page.]

 QRZ.com and FCC's ULS databases also provide the applicant's "FCC Registration Number" (FRN) which may be used in place of a Social Security Number (SSN) on a subsequent application.
 Most applicant FRN's are initially generated as a result of the "automatic registration" of an applicant's Social Security Number during the VEC electronic filing process.